kurtosis-tech/awesome-kurtosis/readyset-example/README.md

 ## Overview

-This example demonstrates the Kurtosis Readyset package in action.
-The package provides a seamless way for users to run Readyset locally and/or in the cloud.
-We have automated the quickstart documentation and showcase how Kurtosis can be useful, especially for integration and end-to-end testing use cases.
+This example demonstrates the [Kurtosis Readyset package](https://github.com/kurtosis-tech/readyset-package) in action.
+We have automated the readyset's [quickstart](https://docs.readyset.io/guides/intro/quickstart/) and showcase how Kurtosis can be useful, especially for integration and end-to-end testing use cases.

-In this example, we use Kurtosis to set up a repeatable and isolated environment that contains three services: Postgres, Readyset, and Benchmark.
+In this example, we use Kurtosis to set up isolated and repeatable environment that contains three services: Postgres, Readyset, and Benchmark.
 The package does the following:

 1. It first spins up a Postgres database with initial seed data, which can be found in the `seed` folder.
 2. It then spins up a Readyset service and waits until it finishes snapshotting all the tables found in the Postgres database.
 3. It spins up a Benchmark service, installs necessary dependencies, and executes the Python script available in the Quickstart documentation against the Postgres database.
 4. We create a cached query in Readyset and execute the Python script again.
 5. Finally, we return the performance benchmark output for Postgres and Readyset.

+Environments defined in your GitHub repository, such as this one, can run on your local laptop or CI, or in the cloud ephemerally using Kurtosis.
+If you're interested in our cloud offering and want to learn how to deploy and run ReadySet on the cloud, please reach out to us or fill out the [form](https://mp2k8nqxxgj.typeform.com/to/U1HcXT1H).

 ## Running Kurtosis Package